-'Line hodiyodhu' is a common and well-known term for boys teasing girls.
-Sometimes teasing is threatening and can in extreme cases lead to fatal consequences (suicide by the girl), due to lack of support and understanding from "If you [the girl] are correct, then they [boys] will also be correct". [parent] Teasing locations parents and elders.
+- Teasing that praises a girl or appreciates her beauty is accepted by girls. - 'Line hodiyodhu' is a common and well-known term for boys teasing girls. - Sometimes teasing is threatening and can in extreme cases lead to fatal consequences (suicide by the girl), due to lack of support and understanding from parents and elders.

+"If you [the girl] are correct, then they [boys] will also be correct". [parent]

+Teasing locations